-EcoPODs are laboratory test chambers for integrated plant-microbe-soil experiments to test hypotheses of ecosystem functions under controlled environmental conditions.
-Smart Soil Systems are new types of sensors for physical, chemical, and biological characterization of natural systems.
-Fully instrumented laboratory test chambers are where intact soil systems containing plants, associated microbiomes and soil structures can be measured and manipulated in the laboratory while controlling key environmental variables.
-The chambers allow for an extensive battery of measurement capabilities not possible or not allowed, (i.e., isotopic methods) in the environment.

-Comparison of chamber results with measurements in the environment using advanced sensors developed using the Smart Soil Systems allows lab-to-field iteration (and vice versa) to converge on gaining a predictive understanding of ecosystem function.
-EcoPODs and Smart Soil Systems afford the ability to isolate intact plant-microbe-soil blocks from the environment to conduct twinned laboratory and field research.
-The test chambers allow detailed analysis, characterization, and experimentation under controlled conditions in the laboratory that cannot be controlled in the field.
+Fully instrumented laboratory test chambers are where intact soil systems containing plants, associated microbiomes, and soil structures can be measured and manipulated in the laboratory while controlling key environmental variables.
+The chambers enable an extensive battery of measurement capabilities not possible or not allowed (e.g., isotopic methods) in the environment.
+Comparison of chamber results with measurements in the environment using advanced sensors developed using the Smart Soil Systems allows laboratory-to-field iteration (and vice versa) to converge on gaining a predictive understanding of ecosystem function.
+EcoPODs and Smart Soil Systems afford the ability to isolate intact plant-microbe-soil blocks from the environment to conduct "twinned" laboratory and field research.
+The test chambers enable detailed analysis, characterization, and experimentation under controlled conditions in the laboratory that cannot be controlled in the field.
 These fully enclosed systems allow a full range of gaseous, solid, liquid, and biological sampling under multiple spatial, temporal, and statistical experimental designs.

-The capabilities, when paired with iterative research and monitoring using advanced sensors at twinned field sites represent cutting-edge approaches to gain whole ecosystem functioning for a variety of BER climate and environmental missions.
-The test chambers will be deployed in the new BioEPIC building, home to several BER Science Focus Area research projects from across both BER divisions engaged in environmental research.
+The capabilities, when paired with iterative research and monitoring using advanced sensors at twinned field sites, represent cutting-edge approaches to gain whole ecosystem functioning for a variety of BER climate and environmental missions.
+The test chambers will be deployed in the new Lawrence Berkeley National Laboratory Biological and Environmental Program Integration Center (BioEPIC) building, home to several BER Scientific Focus Area research projects from across both BER divisions engaged in environmental research.
+The equipment will enable researchers to bridge gaps in translating smaller-scale plant-microbe-soil processes to larger-scale ecosystem processes that span the BER portfolio.
+A particular focus would be to merge genome-enabled mechanistic models of microbial and plant metabolism with biogeochemical models to gain a more spatiotemporal understanding of biological impacts on environmental processes.